-The Message Passing Interface (MPI) of SGI MPI uses Array Services to launch parallel applications.
+The Message Passing Interface (MPI) of SGI® MPI uses Array Services to launch parallel applications.
+For information on MPI, see the Message Passing Toolkit (MPT) User's Guide.

-SGI includes MUNGE software in the SGI MPI software distribution.
+SGI includes MUNGE software in the SGI MPI and in the SGI UPC software distributions.
 This optional, open-source product provides secure Array Services functionality.
 MUNGE allows a process to authenticate the UID and GID of another local or remote process within a group of hosts that have common users and groups.
-MUNGE authentication, which also includes the Array Services data exchanged in the array, is encrypted.
+MUNGE authentication, which also includes the Array Services data exchanged in the Array, is encrypted.
 For more information about MUNGE, see the MUNGE website, which is at the following location: